NepyAnna/dragon_ball/README.md

 4. **Open the project in a browser:**
    Go to http://localhost:8081

-How to Run the Project
+How to Run the Project from IDE
 -------------------------------------------------------------------------
 1. Install the Live Server extension in VS Code.
 2. Open the index.html file.